eng-junto/docs/README.md

 # Engineering Junto
-An engineering club for folks who want to build better software.
+An engineering club for folks who want to build better systems.
+Sponsored by Greylock (they pay for the drinks ;)

 Interested?
 Read our [Application Instructions](Joining.md)